steve-canham/imp_ror/docs/4_Database Schemas.md

-e) The expansion of the admin_data table, to include for each organisation the numbers of entities of each type it is linked with, e.g. how many names (of various types), links and external ids (of various types), relationships (of various types), locations, etc. are included in that organisation's ror record.
+e) The expansion of the admin_data table, to include for each organisation the numbers of entities of each type it is linked with, e.g. how many names (of various types), links and external ids (of various types), relationships (of various types), locations, countries etc. are included in that organisation's ror record.
 This is to make it easier both to use and display the information, to support some of the production of summary data, and to more easily identify organisations that are missing certain types of data.

+f) The addition of summary geographical data to the core_data table.
+This includes the location name and codes for geographical subdivision and country.
+For the great majority of organisations, that only have a single location, this data is taken from the locations table and is present to make it easier to use the geographical data (especially the country code) in later processing, as well as making it easier to distinguish organisations with the same or very similar names.
+Names that have multiple locations (and / or subdivisions and / or countries), are clearly indicated within the same data.

-f) The renaming of a few field names to make them clearer, more consistent or simpler, e.g. country_subdivision_code becomes csubdiv_code, lang becomes lang_code, etc.
+g) The renaming of a few field names to make them clearer, more consistent or simpler, e.g. country_subdivision_code becomes csubdiv_code, lang becomes lang_code, etc.

-g) For one record, the replacement of a deprecated language code with the current equivalent.
+h) For one record, the replacement of a deprecated language code with the current equivalent.

 The src data is designed to be used as the basis for ad hoc SQL queries of the data.
 They are also used as the basis of the summary statistics described below, and are designed to provide a more useful set of base